 Skirts and dresses should always sit at or just above the knee.
 A collared blouse or dress-material top is recommended, and should either be tucked in or fall just below your waistline.
 Tops should never hang below the hem of your suit jacket, or be too short that they show your stomach.
 Always be cautious that dress shirts are not too revealing in any business setting.
 Pantyhose are not required, however during the fall and winter seasons darker pantyhose or tights are recommended when wearing skirts.

 Depending on the colour or tone of your outfit, a black or brown belt should be worn.
 Coloured or white belts are not recommended.
 Never wear white socks with business attire.
 Dress socks should always be worn, preferably in a tone matching your pants and shoes.
 When in doubt, wear black dress socks.
-If desired, simple and tasteful jewelry is appropriate; chunky and or bright accessories are not recommended.
+If desired, simple and tasteful jewellery is appropriate; chunky and or bright accessories are not recommended.
 See the gallery below for examples.
 Click on the images for a larger version.

 Shoes, boots, flats, open-toed and closed-toed shoes in a leather or dress material are appropriate and should be clean and polished.